snowberry-software/EnumsEnhanced/README.md

 # How to use it

+The project that makes use of this package must enable ``AllowUnsafeBlocks`` in order to allow compiling the ``HasFlagUnsafe`` extension method.

 The generated class will always have the same naming scheme by using your enum type name with an `Enhanced` postfix (e.g. **YourEnumName**`Enhanced`) or in this example **TestEnumEnhanced**.